BIOTECH-7005-BIOINF-3000

 as_tibble()

-Find the highest ranked gene in this dataset If it’s been given a negative value for logFC, this means it’s down-regulated in the second of the two conditions.
+Find the highest ranked gene in this dataset If it’s been given a negative value for logFC, this means lower expression is likely to be observed in the second of the two conditions.
 The opposite is true for a positive value for logFC.
-Let’s check the raw counts using counts per million
+Let’s check the raw counts using logCPM

 cpm(dgeList, log= TRUE)["AT5G48720",]